 There are safer alternatives

-If you’re not ready to risk trying laser treatment for your rosacea, then why not consider a safer, more natural approach – like the one outlined in Banish Rosacea?
+If you’re not ready to risk trying laser treatment for your rosacea, then why not consider a safer, more natural approach – like the one outlined in Rosacea Free Forever?
 What I like most about it is that it costs way less than laser or any other rosacea treatment for that matter – but it can bring lasting results!
 Anyway you can read my full review of it here.